Barron Space Representations for Elliptic PDEs with Homogeneous Boundary Conditions: Proof of the Main Results

-In parallel with the classical gradient descent method, we define iterative schemes based on the Sobolev gradients \( D_{H_0^1} \mathcal{E}_D \) and \( D_{H^1} \mathcal{E}_N \) to approximate the solutions of the Dirichlet problem~\eqref{Diri} and the Neumann problem~\eqref{Newu}, respectively.
-These schemes are referred to as \emph{Sobolev gradient flows}, as they can be interpreted as discrete-time approximations of the corresponding continuous Sobolev gradient flows of the energy functionals.
+In parallel with the classical gradient descent method, we define iterative schemes based on the Sobolev gradients \( \mathcal{G}_D \) and \( \mathcal{G}_N \) to approximate the solutions of the Dirichlet problem~\eqref{Diri} and the Neumann problem~\eqref{Newu}, respectively.
+These schemes are referred to as \emph{Sobolev gradient descents}, as they can be interpreted as discrete-time approximations of the corresponding continuous Sobolev gradient descents of the energy functionals.